 Most secluded place on the planet

 Mataveri International Airport on Rapa Nui (Easter Island) is the most secluded airport in the world.
 The closest airport is 3,800 km in Santiago in Chile.
-This airport was also a reserve airport for NASA space program for landing space shuttle.
+This airport was also a reserve airport for the NASA space program for the landing space shuttle.

-Second biggest saltwater lagoon
+The second biggest saltwater lagoon

-San Alfonso del Mar used to be world’s biggest pool.
+San Alfonso del Mar used to be the world’s biggest pool.
 It is more than 1km long, up to 11m deep and even has its own man-made beach.
 It is so big that you can paddle a kayak or sail a small boat on it.
 In 2015, the pool lost its title to the even bigger lagoon in Egypt.
 Chile is famous for big swimming pools, it has 4 swimming pools in the top 10 world’s biggest swimming pools.